 Skeleton Watch Hands

-Like a skeleton watch that has a see-through portion of the watch face where you can see the interworkings of the gears and movements, skeleton watch hands have part of the hand hollowed out so that you can see through it.
-This Bulova watch is a skeleton watch, but you can see that parts of the hands are also see through.
+Similar to skeleton watches, which have a see-through portion of the watch face showing interworkings of the gears and movements, skeleton watch hands have part of the hand hollowed out so that you can see through it.
+This Bulova watch is a skeleton watch, but you can see that parts of the hands are also see-through.

 Snowflake Watch Hands

 Snowflake hands are the bold, angular hour hands that have become an iconic part of Tudor design that now goes back over 50 years.
 Currently, all Tudor Pelagos and Tudor Black Bay are made with this hand style.
 To read the full history of Tudor’s snowflake hands click here.